jtracos/Scrapper/README.md

 # Application for scrapping web pages
-Now, extract news from Diario Presente only
+Now, extract news from Diario Presente only.
 If you want to obtain the text from news just:

 py main.py --help

-to see the options
+to see the options.

+Changing the config.yml allows scrapping from other sites.